 Our Senior Managing Lawyer conducted the trial independently, and our client was found not guilty of all charges.

 After a person is acquitted due to mental illness, the judge must then decide whether they should be detained in a prison hospital, mental health facility hospital, or released with or without conditions.

-Mr Singh was able to convince the judge that our client should be released on condition that he comply with a mental health treatment plan involving prescribed medication and regular consultations with his psychiatrist and psychologist.
+Our senior lawyer was able to convince the judge that our client should be released on condition that he comply with a mental health treatment plan involving prescribed medication and regular consultations with his psychiatrist and psychologist.
 He is now getting the help he desperately needs, while attempting to mend his family relationship and move forward with his life.